berthoud/webfitsviewer/README.md

 ## Installation Manual

  * Download the code in webfitsviewer
- * Make sure the webserver has access to the files in webfitsviewer
+ * Make sure the webserver (Apache or Tomcat) has access to the files in webfitsviewer
  * Edit the local config file (default is webfitsview_config.txt) and the webserver config file (default webfitsview.conf) to point to the correct files.
  * Setup the webserver with the config file (webfitsview.conf or your own version of it).
+ * Now you should be able to see the page at [127.0.0.1/webviewtest](http://127.0.0.1/webviewtest).
+Subtitute the domain name of your server if you're working remotely.

 <a name="devman"></a>
 ## Developper's Manual